 Once the components have been sourced and produced by their partners, they are then sent to the predetermined ateliers for assembly.
 CODE41 will then begin the exciting final delivery phase for its first backers.

-CODE41 is indeed an ambitious brand that breaks new ground with its radical designs and a democratic production process.
+CODE41 is clearly an ambitious brand that breaks new ground with its radical designs and a democratic production process.
 Although some watch purists may be shocked by their daringly contemporary designs, CODE41 will likely seduce most for their democratic and involving development process.

-Few brands offer such sheer transparency, nor are they able to cater to a more price-conscious market.
-Indeed, CODE41 has a bright future ahead, and we’re looking forward to seeing how they thrive in the modern market with future projects.
+Few Swiss brands offer such sheer transparency, nor are they able to cater to a more price-conscious market.
+CODE41 has a bright future ahead, and we’re looking forward to seeing how they thrive in the modern market with future projects.

 Until then, you can head to the official CODE41 website to browse their current collections.
 Alternatively, learn more about other brands, watchmaking as well as how to properly use them with our own resources: